All Episodes

 China's not helping yet.

-Let's go ahead and increase military presence in the region and get Japan to developing more missile defense and also just giving us some guns and some bullets.
+Let's go ahead and increase military presence in the region and get Japan to developing more missile defense and also giving us some guns and some bullets.

 They revealed plans for using their nuclear arms for space-based electronics, which would disrupt an electromagnetic pulse attack in addition to direct warhead ground blasts.

-Yeah, it's it's beyond scary.
+Yeah, it's beyond scary.

-Do you think it would be wise the next time that that Kim Jong-un fires any missile that we take it out of the sky or take it off the launching pad, or is that viewed as too preemptive?
+Do you think it would be wise the next time that Kim Jong-un fires any missile that we take it out of the sky or take it off the launching pad, or is that viewed as too preemptive?

 Well, I would do that.